Critical Marine Navigational Tools & Their Functions Explained

 The autopilot system automatically controls the heading and course by adjusting the rudder position.

-I like calling this the helmsman’s best friend since it relieves him of the tedious task of steering.
+I like calling this tool the helmsman’s best friend since it relieves him of the tedious task of steering.

-The autopilot interfaces with heading sensors and other navigation systems to steer pre-programmed routes or maintain set courses with minimal human supervision, reducing workload.
+The autopilot system interfaces with heading sensors and other navigation systems to steer pre-programmed routes or maintain set courses with minimal human supervision, reducing workload.

-This navigational tool is helpful during long passages, allowing navigators to focus on other critical tasks.
+Because it alleviates the crew for manual steering, this navigational tool is helpful during long passages, allowing navigators to focus on other critical tasks.

 12. Rudder Angle Indicator